 Toast the flaked almonds lightly and set them to one side.

 Spread a length of tin foil along a bench ready for when you pour the boiled toffee onto it.

 Heat the water, sugar and Naturli over a medium high heat for ten minutes, stirring continuously.
 It will stay pale and fluffy for most of this time, then it will begin to darken.

-Once the mixture has darkened to the colour of milk chocolate (see photo above), mix in the almonds and spread it out on the foil with a palette knife.
+Mix in the almonds and spread it out on the foil with a palette knife.
 Work quickly because the toffee is still cooking.
 You need to catch the mixture just before it starts smoking and turns a dark brown.

 The almond roca will set and cool in a few minutes.
 Pat off any excess oil with kitchen roll.